ui5-community/ui5-ecosystem-showcase/packages/ui5-middleware-cfdestination/README.md

 - `rewriteContent`: `<boolean>`, default: `true`
-enables/disables rewriting of the content by replacing the proxied url in the content with the server url
+enables/disables rewriting of the content by replacing the proxied url in the response body with the server url

 - `rewriteContentTypes`: `<Array of strings>`, default: `["application/json", "application/atom+xml", "application/xml"]`
 defines the content types which are included for rewriting the content by enabling the `rewriteContent` option